oonipizzaoven/oonipizzaoven.github.io/README.md

    - 1/2 tsp sugar

 2) Mix 1 1/2 tbsp of olive oil to yeast mixture

 3) Mix 4 1/4 cups of flour & 1 1/2 tsp salt

 4) Add yeast mixture to flour/salt

-5) Mix with spoon until starting to form then use hands and kneed for 5 minutes
+5) Mix with spoon until starting to form then use hands and kneed adding small sprinkles of flour while kneading until dough isn't sticky.

 6) Make dough into a ball

-7) Put a tbsp of olive oil in bowl and use paper towel to spread oil all over inside of bowl
+7) Put a tbsp of olive oil in palm and cover dough ball

-8) Use palm covered in olive oil and put oil all around dough ball

-9) Place dough ball in bowl and cover in plastic wrap and put in warm area like stove top
+8) Place dough ball in bowl and cover in plastic wrap and put in warm area like stove top

-10) Place dish towel over bowl as well and sit until double in size (1 or 2 hours)
+9) Place plastic wrap over bowl and sit until double in size (about an hour)

-11) Take dough out and cut in four equal pieces and make into balls
+11) Take dough out and cut in four equal pieces.

-12) Oil a cookie sheet or use wax paper and place the 4 dough balls

-13) Putsome oil on tops of dough balls using fingers

-14) Place plastic wrap and dish towel over dough for 30 minutes
+11) Make into 4 balls and sprinkle with flour and sit on wax paper for 15 minutes covered in plastic wrap

-15) Once OONI is 925 degrees flatten out a dough ball using a sprinkle of flour on hands and on both sides of dough
+12) flatten each ball with hand and use a little flour on both sides

+13) Use rolling pin along with stretching to make each dough cirle thin, about 12-13 inches

+14) Place each floured flattened dough cirle between wax paper and place in refrigerator (can keep up to 3 days)

+15) Get OONI to 900+ degrees (about 20 minutes)

 16) Put a sprinkle of flour on peel

 17) Place flattened dough on peel and make sure dough moves by moving peel back and forth quickly

-18) Quickly place sauce, cheese and fav toppings and cook in OONI rotating every 10-20 seconds until done
+18) Quickly place sauce, cheese and fav toppings

+19) Place pizza in OONI and turn down to 700 degrees by keeping closing damper a lttle (fyra) or flame down on propane model.
+On fyre keep door off while rotating every 10-20 seconds until bottom of crust is getting darker.

+20) Turn up flame (Fyra: open damper.
+Propabe: turn up flame) and cook while rotating every 10-20 seconds until toppings begin turning brown.

+21) Remove and place in oven on warm setting until ready to serve

 ## Sauce